 The Office of the Vice President for Student Services takes very seriously each student's right to privacy and confidentiality.
 Student disciplinary records are in an electronic file kept by the Chairperson of the Discipline Committee.
-Copies of the correspondence are kept on file in the Office of the Vice President for Student Services.
-Letters involving suspension or dismissal are placed in the student's permanent file kept in the Records Office.
+Copies of the

 The Counseling and Outreach Center maintains very few records.
 Appointments are recorded on a secure computer file and only the general nature of the appointment is logged.
 Counseling sessions are not recorded or documented.
 Any records of students, including test results, are stored in a locked file cabinet.
-Upon entering into a counselor/client relationship, every student is informed of the "limits of confidentiality".
+Upon entering a counselor/client relationship, every student is informed of the "limits of confidentiality".
 Everything shared in a counseling session is confidential under the limitations of the law.